Putting the brakes on nuisance bikes

 Communities blighted by the dangerous, anti-social and illegal use of off-road bikes are being urged to speak out anonymously to help police take them off the streets.

-Campaign leaflets have been delivered to 15,000 homes in ‘hotspot’ areas across Merseyside, asking people to give information about the use of nuisance bikes and where they are being stored anonymously to Crimestoppers, who are only interested in what information callers have, not who they are.
+Residents are asked to give information about the use of nuisance bikes and where they are being stored anonymously to Crimestoppers, who are only interested in what information callers have, not who they are.

 Anyone with information about where these bikes are being stored or has any information should contact Crimestoppers anonymously 24/7 on 0800 555 111.